Whatcom County Council: Charter Review

 Whatcom County became a home rule county in 1978, governed by a county charter.
-Every 10 years, a Charter Review Commission is formed to review the charter and recommend charter amendments, which then must be voted on by the citizens of the county.
-The most recent charter review was in 2015.
+Every 10 years during a year ending in 5, a Charter Review Commission is formed to review the charter and recommend charter amendments.
+All amendments must receive 10 out of 15 votes in favor to be put on the ballot by the commission.
+The public can also propose amendments to the Charter during any year by gathering signatures from at least 15% of the number of voters from the last gubernatorial election in the county.
+All amendments from the commission and the public are put on the ballot for the November general election and must receive a simple majority of votes to be approved.
+The most recent charter review was in 2025.